 With global travel coming to a standstill, the oil and gas industry was one of the hardest hit by the coronavirus pandemic.
 As a result, BP shares have taken a substantial nose-dive since the pandemic began.
 On the one hand, it is true that it will take many months (or more) before travel restrictions are fully lifted.
 Moreover, it is likely that the pandemic will spurn policymakers to accelerate the transition to greener energy alternatives.

-But, oil and gas is still the de-facto global energy source, so in all likelihood, the industry will eventually recover to pre-pandemic levels.
+But, oil and gas are still the de-facto global energy sources, so in all likelihood, the industry will eventually recover to pre-pandemic levels.
 If and when it does, it is hoped that BP shares will follow suit.
 If this is something that you believe in, you still have the chance to purchase BP stocks are a significant discount.